 Tubing and Rafting

 - Be sure that all participants know how to swim.
-Click here to learn how to enroll in Grand Prairie Aquatics swim lessons.
+Enroll in Grand Prairie Aquatics swim lessons.

 - Be sure that the area is well supervised by lifeguards before you enter the water.